pjcj/Devel--Cover/docs/cpancover.md

 The server is on the account of pjcj at bytemark.
 Logins are owned by pjcj and the metacpan group.

+The server is currently running Ubuntu 16.04 LTS and was upgraded from 14.04 LTS.

 The Devel::Cover directory from which cpancover is run is in `/cover/dc`.
 It is a git checkout of the Devel::Cover repository but, ideally, that should be